wiskiw/Java-Value-Checker/readme.md

 ## Default converters
 For simple converting there are few default converters:
+* `RegexReplaceConverter` - replace all sequence of characters that were defined by regex to some replacement
 * `IntToStringConverter` - converting Int to String
 * `StringToIntConverter` - converting String to Int

 ## Default rules
 Default data checkers: